Bir Hakeim

 The battle occurred during the Battle of Gazala (26 May – 21 June 1942) when the 1st Free French Brigade of Général de brigade, future Maréchal de France Marie-Pierre Kœnig defended the site from 26 May – 11 June against much larger German and Italian forces, commanded by Generaloberst Erwin Rommel.

 Capitaine Pierre Messmer was one of the French officers of the 13th half-brigade of the French Foreign Legion.
 Messmer had graduated from St Cyr Military School.
 He was commanding the 3rd battalion of the Legion.
-Plenty of his soldiers were from Spanish and German origin, and many of them Jews.
+Many of his soldiers were from Spanish and German origin, and many of them Jews.
 The Kaddish was said most evenings at Bir-Hakeim.
-The other half-brigade of the 1st Free French Division included units that did not belong to the French Foreign Legion, like the Bataillon de Marche n°2 de l'Afrique équatoriale française (BM2), the Bataillon du Pacifique (French Polynesia, New Caledonia and New Hebrides), the 1st Bataillon of Infanterie de Marine, the 1st Regiment of Artillerie, the 1st Bataillon of Fusiliers Marins in association with the troop D of the 43st Battery of the 11th City of London Yeomanry Regiment, and the 22nd North-African French Armored Company.
+The other half-brigade of the 1st Free French Division included units that did not belong to the French Foreign Legion, such as the Bataillon de Marche n°2 de l'Afrique équatoriale française (BM2), the Bataillon du Pacifique (French Polynesia, New Caledonia and New Hebrides), the 1st Bataillon of Infanterie de Marine, the 1st Regiment of Artillerie, the 1st Bataillon of Fusiliers Marins in association with troop D of the 43rd Battery of the 11th City of London Yeomanry Regiment and the 22nd North-African French Armored Company.

 Pierre Messmer was the first French Foreign Legion soldier to be elected to the Académie Française.
 He would later become Prime Minister of the French Republic under President Georges Pompidou.

 During these 14 days, 3700 French soldiers immobilized 40 000 Axis soldiers.
 Out of these 3700, 800 died or went missing.
 This half-brigade had already fought the German Army at Narvik on 27 May 1940.